SimonLodal/xenum/docs/README.md

 - It can not generate identifiers (the enum values, and associated getter functions), only types or values.
-- Big lists do not work (fx >256 entries), since all iteration over lists is recursive, and all preprocessors have a rather small recursion limit.
+- Big lists do not work (fx >256 entries), since all iteration over lists is recursive, and there is always a rather small recursion limit (some compilers can be instructed to increase it, but still it is never unlimited).

 ## Example: Basic xenum
 Here we declare a simple "Fruits" enum, with values "apple", "orange", "lemon".